In this Article

 Blood clots are not only dangerous to your health, but they can also cause severe harm to your unborn child, especially if they travel to the uterus.
 Blood clots can occasionally form inside the placenta, which will result in a blockage in the foetus’s blood supply.
 A few of the dangers they can cause to your baby are:

-As the placenta is the organ that serves as the oxygen and food highway between the foetus and the uterus, blood clots developing in the placenta will block the flow of blood to the foetus.
+As the placenta is the organ that serves as the pathway for oxygen and food between the foetus and the uterus, blood clots developing in the placenta will block the flow of blood to the foetus.
 This could put the life of your unborn child in serious jeopardy.

 Blood clots may also lead to the foetus dying before the third trimester, while still in the uterus.

-Blood clots can also lead to a premature birth, which means that the baby is born a week or more before its due date.
-These babies are underweight and might develop hearing conditions and vision problems, cerebral palsy, and lower IQ.
+Blood clots can also lead to premature birth, which means that the baby is born a week or more before its due date.
+These babies are underweight and might develop hearing disabilities, vision problems, cerebral palsy, and have lower IQ.

 Can It Affect My Labour If I’m at High Risk of Getting DVT?